Why is tetraoxosulphate(VI) acid NOT used for making carb...

 No explanation has been provided for this answer.

-Which of the following statements is correct about ionization energy?
-It ...
+Which of the following statements about rare gases are correct? ...